 Western boarder of Morocco is Atlantic Ocean but in the north lies Mediterranean Sea.
 Large part of the country is covered by Atlas mountains; the highest peak, 4167 metres above the sea level, is Toubkal, which is the highest peak in Northwest Africa.
 In High Atlas mountains there are many ski resorts.

-To read more, see some of blog posts below.
+To read more, see some of blog posts below or use navigation menu.